 After an emergency

-In addition to the emergency management checklist, guidance on how to develop a detailed emergency plan is available from the Australian Government’s Business Entry Point Initiative.
+In addition to the emergency management checklist, guidance on how to develop a detailed emergency plan is available from the Australian Government’s website.

 Crown reserves, such as showgrounds, may need to be used by emergency service agencies to undertake operational activities.
 This could include using Crown reserves as staging and evacuation areas, as well as locations for disaster recovery efforts.
 CLMs may be directed by the department or other government agencies to provide access to reserves they manage during these events.

 Costs incurred in setting up an evacuation centre or assembly area can be claimed by a CLM if:

 Eligible expenditure can be claimed as outlined in the NSW Disaster Assistance Guidelines, that includes:

 If a CLM voluntarily opens an evacuation centre/assembly area without any direction from the lead agency, reimbursement of costs may not be covered.

 The department provides support to CLMs to assist with disaster recovery.
 In the first instance, Contact us.